GeorgeGu2100/7LanguagesIn7Weeks/Erlang/LessonNotes.md

 * Each statement ends with a ```.```
 * Lists are in square brackets
 * A string is really a list or ASCII codes
+* varibles must begin with a Capital letter.
+* a symbol in erlang is called an atom.